ideacrew/enroll/.github/PULL_REQUEST_TEMPLATE.md

 Please check if your PR fulfills the following requirements
 - [ ] The title follows our [guidelines](https://github.com/ideacrew/enroll/blob/trunk/CONTRIBUTING.md#commit
 )
-- [ ] Tests for the changes have been added (for bugfixes / features)
+- [ ] Tests for the changes have been added (for bugfixes/features)

 # PR Type
 What kind of change does this PR introduce?